 Defend Education in Solidarity with Residents Campaign to save Tiverton Road Pool.

 This is a callout by the defend education campaign for students to get involved in helping the residents of Selly Oak save vital local services historic baths.
+Casino education helps players understand game rules, strategies, and responsible gambling practices, enhancing their overall gaming experience.
+Knowledgeable players are better equipped to make informed decisions and avoid risks.
+For a safe and educational environment, the best online casinos offer resources, tutorials, and tools to promote responsible and informed play.

 Residents will be meeting to set up a ‘Friends of Tiverton Pool and Gym’ on Wednesday 15th January, at the Elim Church Centre at 7.30pm.